FastComments/fastcomments-docs/src/content/guides/moderation/items/filters.md

 Reviewed is simply a tool for administrators and moderators, and has no impact on the visibility of a comment.

 The Reviewed flag makes it easier to find comments that you have reviewed.

-# Under Construction!

-This guide was last updated on March 5th 2021.
-We're working to complete it as soon as possible.